kullrich/quickhla/README.md

 ```
 quickhla build -h

+usage: quickhla <sub-script> [options] [<arguments>...] build
+       [-h] [-gen GEN] [-nuc NUC] [-o O] [-kb KB] [-bb BB] [-hb HB] [-kl KL]
+       [-ml ML] [-ms MS]

+optional arguments:
+  -h, --help  show this help message and exit
+  -gen GEN    input gen file [mandatory]
+  -nuc NUC    input nuc file [mandatory]
+  -o O        output kraken2 database directory [default: hla.db]
+  -kb KB      specify kraken2-build binary [if not given assumes to be in
+              PATH]
+  -bb BB      specify bowtie2-build binary [if not given assumes to be in
+              PATH]
+  -hb HB      specify hisat2-build binary [if not given assumes to be in PATH]
+  -kl KL      kraken2 kmer-len array [default: 35] can be an array of values
+              and needs to be same length as -ml and -ms
+  -ml ML      kraken2 minimizer-len array [default: 31] if array needs to be
+              same length as -kl and -ms
+  -ms MS      kraken2 minimizer-space array [default: 7] if array needs to be
+              same length as -kl and -ml
 ```

 For paired reads `FORWARD.fq` and `REVERSE.fq` using the standard `nuc` database created for four-digits `4d` , the basic usage is: